 Secretary of State appointed members are appointed for two and three year terms.
-When those terms finish adverts will be placed in local papers inviting applications from the public for the vacant places.
+When those terms finish the vacant places will be promoted locally and applications invited from the public.

 All members receive an allowance to cover their expenses in carrying out their duties.

 Members must abide by a Code of Conduct, which includes the establishment of a Members’ Register of Interests which will be available shortly.

 The meetings and proceedings of the Board are subject to regulations.